code-essentials/ava-typescript/README.md

 export default config
 ```

-configure the following tasks for the package's `package.json`
+configure your package's `package.json` to look similar to the following

 ```json
 {